ADULT GENERAL EDUCATION

 General Educational Development (GED®) Test Preparation

 The General Educational Development (GED®) program is non-graded and characterized by open entry/open exit, individualized instructional modules, flexible schedules, and performance-based evaluation.
 Reading and technology are integral parts of each Literacy Completion Point (LCP) and are integrated into the curriculum.
 Placement into the program is based on a minimum score of 9.0 on the Test of Adult Basic Education (TABE) and an individual needs assessment.
-A student who is under the age of 18 must be enrolled in the program, score 500 or above in all five (5) academic areas on the Practice GED, have a letter from his/her parent/guardian, and have the Superintendent’s approval prior to taking the GED exam.
+A student who is under the age of 18 must be enrolled in the program, score 155 or above in all four (4) academic areas on the GED Ready test.
+Have a letter of hardship from his/her parent/guardian, and have the Superintendent’s approval prior to taking the GED exam.

 Beginning in January 2014, the new computer-based GED® test replaced its former paper-pencil test.
 The four (4) subject areas for the GED® test include: Reasoning through Language Arts; Social Studies; Science; and Mathematical Reasoning.
-Successful completion means a minimum score of 150 on each of the four subject-area tests, with an overall score of 600.*
+Successful completion means a minimum score of 145 on each of the four subject-area tests.

 Applied Academics For Adult Education (AAAE) (Formerly VPI)